ryansheehy0/CAD_Canvas/README.md

 - Timeline of events that can be undone.
 - Tabs for different pages
 - Close without saving warning
+- Change color of lines when fully defined
+	- Have a color view and a designing view
+- When you have 2 lines on top of each other you can right click and select which line you want

 ### Drawing tools
 - Line